aaronsb/memory-graph-interface/docs/technical-libraries.md

 The Memory Graph Interface is built using a carefully selected set of libraries that focus on 3D graph visualization and real-time data management.
 The application follows a vanilla JavaScript approach without traditional UI frameworks, prioritizing performance and direct control over the visualization layer.

+## Project Inspiration

+This project was inspired by the excellent [3d-force-graph](https://github.com/vasturiano/3d-force-graph) library created by Vasco Asturiano.
+The library's elegant API and powerful visualization capabilities provided the foundation for building a specialized memory graph visualization tool.
+We extend our gratitude to the maintainers and contributors of this outstanding open-source project.

 ## Core Visualization Libraries

 ### 3D Force Graph